 The Vintage Clothing shops are a favourite among the local trendsetters and offer a more unusual selection at more competitive prices than the likes to be found in Brick Lane & Co.
 Camden Passage is also a magical find for knitters and crocheters, with the Loop store rated as one of the finest in the world for unique pattern designs and the highest quality yarn.
 Worth a visit is also the shop, that specializes in selling hand crafted wooden boxes – a perfect gift for the person that has everything.

 Camden Passage may be small in comparison to its local rivals Camden Town Market and Portobello Road, which should by no means deter you from visiting.
 The niche shops and knowledgeable vendors add a unique vintage charm to this special market, that offers a warm and welcoming atmosphere all year round.
 On regular market days with the majority of stalls operating, the items sold tend to be of a higher quality and can often be grabbed up for a more than competitive price.

 Presenting visitors with a more casual look of London, this historically important area grants a trip back in time.
-This is just being highlighted by the magnifique old-world items on show.
+This is just being highlighted by the stunning old-world items on show.
 World War Two memorabilia is in plentiful supply and it is even possible to discover rare coins from the Russian Revolution era.